-cortex.
-The first point to consider is that the lateral portions of the cerebellum receive visual, tactile and proprioceptive input,71-73 and neuroimaging and clinical studies support a role for the cerebellum in multisensory perception.71-78 Furthermore, imaging studies have shown that the cerebellum is involved in perceptual and perceptual-cognitive functions in various sensory domains,75,79-84 including multisensory integration72,74,78,79 and somatosensory processing.80-82 With respect to bodily awareness, activation in the cerebellum has also been reported in bodily illusions other than those altering the sense of body ownership, e.g. during illusory arm movement triggered by muscle tendon vibration and integration of visual and kinaesthetic signals.
+This is somewhat surprising, given the cerebellum's role in sensory processing and its anatomical connections with the cerebral cortex.
+The first point to consider is that the lateral portions of the cerebellum receive visual, tactile, and proprioceptive input^{71-73}, and neuroimaging and clinical studies support a role for the cerebellum in multisensory perception^{71-78}.
+Furthermore, imaging studies have shown that the cerebellum is involved in perceptual and perceptual-cognitive functions in various sensory domains,^{75,79-84} including multisensory integration^{72,74,78,79} and somatosensory processing^{80-82}.
+With respect to bodily awareness, activation in the cerebellum has also been reported in bodily illusions other than those altering the sense of body ownership, e.g., during illusory arm movement triggered by muscle tendon vibration^{83,84} and integration of visual and kinaesthetic signals73.
 Thus, the involvement of the cerebellum in body ownership is consistent with its involvement in higher-order sensory processing.

-The precise anatomical location of cerebellar activity in body ownership studies deserves careful consideration since the cerebellum is not a homogenous structure but made up of different lobules with different patterns of cortico-cerebellar connectivity and potentially different functional roles.
+The precise anatomical location of cerebellar activity in body ownership studies deserves careful consideration since the cerebellum is not a homogenous structure but made up of different lobules with different patterns of cortico-cerebellar connectivity and potentially different functional roles (e.g., 85,86).
 Unfortunately, cerebellar anatomy has not always received the attention it deserves in fMRI studies, and cerebellar activations are sometimes reported without further specification of the exact subregion.
-We examined published studies that reported active cerebellar peaks and summarize the results by displaying the activation peaks on a probabilistic atlas of the cerebellum (Fig. 1).
-As one can see, fMRI activation related to illusory body ownership is frequently located in lobule $\text{VI}^{5,30,43,66}$ or lobule VIIa (Crus I and Crus II) $^{31,65,66}$ of the bilateral cerebellar hemispheres.
+We examined published studies that reported active cerebellar peaks and summarise the results by displaying the activation peaks on a probabilistic atlas of the cerebellum87 (Figure 1).
+As one can see, fMRI activation related to illusory body ownership is frequently located in lobule VI^{5,30,43,68} or lobule VIIa (Crus I and Crus II)^{31,66,68} of the bilateral cerebellar hemispheres.
 These lobules are unlikely to be directly involved with primary sensory or motor processing (that would be lobules IV and V) but fit better with involvement in more high-level perceptual functions and multisensory integration.
-Lobules VI and VIIa are anatomically connected with frontal and parietal areas involved in body ownership illusions, such as the premotor cortex (lobule VI) and the cortices lining the intraparietal cortex and the supramarginal gyrus (lobules VI and VIIa).
+Lobules VI and VIIa are anatomically connected with frontal and parietal areas involved in body ownership illusions, such as the premotor cortex (lobule VI) and the cortices lining the intraparietal cortex and the supramarginal gyrus (lobules VI and VIIa)87,88.
 Thus, a plausible interpretation is that the co-activation of lobules VI and VIIa and these posterior parietal and premotor areas reflects the engagement of cortico-cerebellar-cortical circuits that links activity in these cortical areas to the specific active sections of the cerebellum which they are connected with during body ownership illusions.
-This notion is supported by enhanced functional connectivity between lobule VIIa/b and the posterior parietal cortex and between the left lobule VI and premotor and intraparietal cortex observed in previous illusory hand ownership fMRI studies.
-Whilst lobule VIIa also has connections to regions in the prefrontal cortex, superior temporal, and cingulate cortices,85,87-89 these are not typically activated during body ownership illusions, so engagement of these circuits seems more unlikely.
+This notion is supported by enhanced functional connectivity between lobule VIIa/b and the posterior parietal cortex31 and between the left lobule VI and premotor and intraparietal cortex68 observed in previous illusory hand ownership fMRI studies.
+Whilst lobule VIIa also has connections to regions in the prefrontal cortex, superior temporal, and cingulate cortices^{85,87-89}, these are not typically activated during body ownership illusions, so engagement of these circuits seems more unlikely.